nRF24/RF24/docs/using_cmake.md

 ## Installing the library

 ### Using a package manager
-The RF24 library now has pre-built packages (*.deb or *.rpm files) that can be installed on a Raspberry Pi.
+The RF24 library now (as of v1.4.1) has pre-built packages (*.deb or *.rpm files) that can be installed on a Raspberry Pi.
 These packages can be found on the library's [GitHub release page](https://GitHub.com/nRF24/RF24/releases)